Droplet rebounds off a fluid bath at low Weber numbers: Computational implementation

 Whenever this criterion is violated, we halve the time step (\(\delta_t^k \leftarrow \delta_t^k/2\)) and discard all candidate solutions computed with the larger step.
 The search then restarts under the refined temporal resolution, ensuring that each update of the contact area proceeds without jumps.

 The numerical implementation further ensures that surface waves do not reach the boundaries of the computational domain, preserving the validity of the imposed assumptions.
-Additionally, condition \(|\nabla \eta| < 1\) is verified for all solutions at all times, ensuring the free surface slope remains within the linear limit consistent with the linearized curvature approximation adopted in equation (\ref{eqn:Laplacian_approximation}).
+Additionally, condition \(|\nabla \eta| < 1\) is verified for all solutions at all times, ensuring the free surface slope remains within the linear limit consistent with the linearised curvature approximation.

-As described abaove, time derivatives are discretized with a second-order backward difference formula (BDF2).
+As already described, time derivatives are discretised with a second-order backward difference formula (BDF2).
 To bootstrap BDF2, the first increment uses a first-order implicit Euler step, providing the two initial time levels needed for the higher-order scheme.

-Integral operators $\mathbf{S}(q)$ and $\bfjfm{L}(l)$ used in equations (\ref{eqn:summary_discretized_centerofmass_drop} )and (\ref{eqn:discrete_Legendre}) are implemented using a trapezoidal rule, as described in Appendix \ref{section:Appendix_L}.
+Integral operators $\mathbf{S}(q)$ and $\bfjfm{L}(l)$ used in equations (\ref{eqn:summary_discretised_centerofmass_drop} )and (\ref{eqn:discrete_Legendre}) are implemented using a trapezoidal rule, as described in Appendix \ref{section:Appendix_L}.

-Most of the simulations reported here use a spectral representation of the droplet with \(M=20\) modes (equation \ref{eqn:Legendre_decomposition_1}).
-Moreover, all simulations were repeated with twice as many modes to ensure a relative change of at most 5\% in all relevant variables.
+The simulations reported here use a spectral representation of the droplet with \(M=20\) modes (equation \ref{eqn:Legendre_decomposition_1}).
+This truncation level was chosen to ensure the stability of the inner pressure optimization loop, which becomes unstable for \(M \gtrsim 65\).
+To validate this choice, simulations were repeated with \(M=40\) and \(M=60\) modes, ensuring a relative change of at most 5\% in all relevant variables and yielding visually indistinguishable plots.

 To sum up, the full algorithm is laid out in Algorithm \ref{alg:IterationOnGeometry}.
 After initializing the solution and taking the first time step, the main loop generates multiple candidates (indexed by \(q\)), evaluates them against the tangent-error metric (\ref{eqn:error_tangent_definition}), and selects the optimal value of contact points to advance.
 Any overly rapid numerical change in \(r^k_c\) triggers the aforementioned time-step reduction and recomputation.